Things to do in Queensland

 There are many things to see and do in the Daintree Rainforest.
 Spot over 12,000 insect species, 30% of Australia’s frog, reptile and marsupial species, 65% of the country’s bat and butterfly species, 18% of all bird species, king ferns, giant bull kauri pines, cassowaries, freshwater fish, barramundi and crocodiles.
 Explore on a guided walk, 4WD or 8WD tour, cruise or zip-line through the treetops for a one-of-a-kind adventure.
 If you’re after an authentic way to experience the Daintree, try the Ngadiku Dreamtime Walk.
 Led by the Aboriginal Kuku Yalanji people, this tour operates out of Mossman Gorge and includes a traditional smoking ceremony, historical and cultural insights, spear throwing lessons and information on how to use the rainforest for food, medicine and shelter!

 Answer the call of the nature and get up to see the Daintree!
-Contact our My QLD Holiday Experts to find out how.
+Contact our Holiday Experts to find out how.

 The Atherton Tablelands and beyond